 Teaching and Learning at a Distance

 The first theme is the definition of distance education.
 Before we started writing the first edition of Teaching and Learning at a Distance we carefully reviewed the literature to determine the definition that would be at the foundation of our writing.
-This definition is based on the work of Desmond Keegan, but is unique to this book.
-This definition of distance education has been adopted by the Association for Educational Communications and Technology and by the Encyclopedia Britannica.
+This definition is based on the work of Desmond Keegan, but is unique to this book and has been adopted by the Association for Educational Communications and Technology and by the Encyclopedia Britannica.

-The second theme of the book was the importance of research to the development of the contents of the book.
+The second theme of the book is the importance of research to the development of effective courses and programs offered at a distance.
 The best practices presented in Teaching and Learning at a Distance are validated by scientific evidence.
-Certainly there are “rules of thumb”, but we have always attempted to only include recommendations that can be supported by research.
+Certainly there are “rules of thumb,” but we have always attempted to only include recommendations that can be supported by research.

-The third theme of Teaching and Learning at a distance is derived from Richard Clark’s famous quote published in the Review of Educational Research that states that media are mere vehicles that do not directly influence achievement.
-Clark’s controversial work is discussed in the book, but is also fundamental to the book’s advocacy for distance education – in other words, we authors did not make the claim that education delivered at a distance was inherently better than other ways people learn.
-Distance delivered instruction is not a “magical” approach that makes learners achieve more.
+The third theme of Teaching and Learning at a Distance is derived from Richard Clark’s famous quote published in the Review of Educational Research asserting that media are mere vehicles that do not directly influence achievement.
+Clark’s controversial work is discussed in the book, but is also fundamental to the book’s advocacy for distance education—in other words, we authors do not make the claim that education delivered at a distance is inherently better than other ways people learn.
+Distance delivered instruction is not a magical approach that makes learners achieve more.

-The fourth theme of the book is equivalency theory.
-Here we presented the concept that instruction should be provided to learners that is equivalent rather than identical to what might be delivered in a traditional environment.
-Equivalency theory helps the instructional designer approach the development of instruction for each learner without attempting to duplicate what happens in a face to face classroom.
+Equivalency theory is the fourth theme of the book.
+Here we present the concept that instruction should be provided to learners that is equivalent rather than identical to what might be delivered in a traditional environment.
+Equivalency theory helps the instructional designer approach the development of instruction for each learner without attempting to duplicate what happens in a face-to-face classroom.

-The final theme for Teaching and Learning at a Distance is the idea that the book should be comprehensive – that it should cover as much of the various ways instruction is made available to distant learners as is possible.
-It should be a single source of information about the field.
+The final theme for Teaching and Learning at a Distance is the idea that the book should be comprehensive—that it should cover as much of the various ways instruction is made available to distant learners as is possible.
+It can serve as a stand-alone source of information.

 Web price: $80.74 (Reg.
 94.99)